 Viewing posts for the category Hikes

-Posted by: budgettravel in California, Hikes, Interesting Natural Feature 5 months, 4 weeks ago
+Posted by: budgettravel in France, Fun Activity, Hikes, Interesting Natural Feature 5 months, 4 weeks ago

-Posted by: budgettravel in Canada, Fun Activity, Hikes, History 5 months, 4 weeks ago
+Posted by: budgettravel in France, Fun Activity, Hikes, History 5 months, 4 weeks ago

-Posted by: budgettravel in California, Hikes, Interesting Natural Feature 5 months, 4 weeks ago
+Posted by: budgettravel in France, Hikes, Interesting Natural Feature 5 months, 4 weeks ago

-Posted by: budgettravel in Fun Activity, Hikes, Interesting Natural Feature, United States of America 7 months, 1 week ago
+Posted by: budgettravel in France, Fun Activity, Hikes, History, Interesting Natural Feature 6 months, 1 week ago

 My pictures don't do justice to the scale of the Cirque de Gavarnie in the French Pyrenees.
 At 8 miles rt with 1400 ft elev gain, it was a nice day hike, after a 3 hour drive from Toulouse.
 The Cirque de Gavarnie consists of about 12-15 tall waterfalls cascading 1000 feet from the top of the wall to the snowy bottom of the wall.
 The water from all the falls seem to converge at the bottom, near the Hotel de Cirque, in a blue gushing stream.
 The cirque also contains Europe's tallest waterfalls at 1385ft, called Grand Cascades, on the left side of the cirque when walking towards it.
 We met a flock (or two) of sheep along the way.